MicrosoftDocs/SupportArticles-docs/support/azure/azure-storage/files-troubleshoot-smb-connectivity.md

 #### Cause

-Error 1816 happens when you reach the upper limit of concurrent open handles that are allowed for a file or directory on the Azure file share.
+Error 1816 happens when you reach the upper limit of concurrent open handles allowed for a file or directory on the Azure file share.
 For more information, see [Azure Files scale targets](/azure/storage/files/storage-files-scale-targets#azure-files-scale-targets).

 #### Solution

-Reduce the number of concurrent open handles by closing some handles, and then retry.
+Reduce the number of concurrent open handles by closing some handles and then retrying.
 For more information, see [Microsoft Azure Storage performance and scalability checklist](/azure/storage/blobs/storage-performance-checklist?toc=/azure/storage/files/toc.json).

-To view open handles for a file share, directory or file, use the [Get-AzStorageFileHandle](/powershell/module/az.storage/get-azstoragefilehandle) PowerShell cmdlet.
+To view open handles for a file share, directory, or file, use the [Get-AzStorageFileHandle](/powershell/module/az.storage/get-azstoragefilehandle) PowerShell cmdlet.

-To close open handles for a file share, directory or file, use the [Close-AzStorageFileHandle](/powershell/module/az.storage/close-azstoragefilehandle) PowerShell cmdlet.
+To close open handles for a file share, directory, or file, use the [Close-AzStorageFileHandle](/powershell/module/az.storage/close-azstoragefilehandle) PowerShell cmdlet.

 > [!Note]
 > The `Get-AzStorageFileHandle` and `Close-AzStorageFileHandle` cmdlets are included in Az PowerShell module version 2.4 or later.
 To install the latest Az PowerShell module, see [Install the Azure PowerShell module](/powershell/azure/install-azure-powershell).